coredump/hoardd/README.md

 ### Counter metrics

-Counter metrics are ever increasing counters, like the ones used on `/proc/net/interfaces`, if you want to get a per second graphic (like Kb/s in the interfaces speed case) you need to apply Graphite functions: derivative and scale.
+Counter metrics are ever increasing counters, like the ones used on `/proc/net/interfaces`, if you want to get a per second graphic (like Kb/s in the interfaces speed case) you need to apply Graphite functions: `derivative` and `scale`.

-Derivative will make the graphs show the difference between 2 samples of data instead of an ever increasing counter, so if your counter increased from 1000 to 1100 between 2 samples the graph will show 100, not 1100.
+`derivative` will make the graphs show the difference between 2 samples of data instead of an ever increasing counter, so if your counter increased from 1000 to 1100 between 2 samples the graph will show 100, not 1100.
 Now this is between 2 samples, and your samples are each 10 seconds so Graphite makes an average of it.
 If you need the graph on a per-second basis you must apply the `scale` function that will multiply that value by a ratio.
 If you need the graph in per seconds you then must multiply the value by 1/10 = 0.1.

 **TL;DR**: use `derivative` to make the graph show differences between two samples and `scale` to make it show per second.
 The scale is always 1/*data retention value* of the graph.